 The Gender Equity Center supports students who have been impacted by sexual violence, relationship violence, stalking, harassment, and other campus climate issues.
 Staff provide education, advocacy, referrals, and crisis intervention/support counseling.

-The LGBTQA Student Resource Center provides education, information, and advocacy services.
+The Center for Sexual and Gender Diversity provides education, information, and advocacy services.